If you want to know, how to write a perfect letter, you will love this amazing piece of content I am about to share with you.

 Task fulfilment (15 marks):

-In the question, you are given some instructions that you have to follow in order to achieve high marks in your informal letter.
+In the question, you will be given some instructions that you have to follow in order to achieve high marks in your informal letter.

 When you follow the instructions prescribed by your examiner, you are actually completing the “task fulfilment”.
 In a good informal letter, you have to ensure that the points mentioned below are covered.

-- The letter should indicate a proper understanding of the purpose (goal or aim of a piece of writing).
+- Your letter should indicate a proper understanding of the purpose (goal or aim of a piece of writing).

 This means that you have to provide relevant information, express oneself and in short, you have to create a literary work.
 This is because when you are writing an informal letter, you indicate your ideas by communicating with someone.

 Therefore, if your letter is relevant to the topic and it explains all the required (and appropriate) details, you complete the purpose of the writing.